serverdensity/sd-agent-core-plugins/marathon/README.md

 The function of `user` and `password` depends on whether or not you configure `acs_url`; If you do, the Agent uses them to request an authentication token from ACS, which it then uses to authenticate to the Marathon API.
 Otherwise, the Agent uses `user` and `password` to directly authenticate to the Marathon API.

-Restart the Agent to begin sending Marathon metrics to Datadog.
+Restart the Agent to begin sending Marathon metrics to Server Density.

 # Validation